serhatgktp/amorr/doc/sprint1/sprint1.md

     - **Points assigned = 20**

 - As a registered user, I want to be able to log in with my username and password so that the system can authenticate me and redirect me to the homepage with the corresponding navigation bar according to my type of user (service provider or customer).
-The follwoing is the task breakdown:
+The following is the task breakdown:
-    - Checking Database of User Existance
+    - Checking Database of User existance
-    - Check Validity of password
+    - Check validity of password
     -  Login Page
     - Privilege Logic
     - **Points assigned = 13**